Not sure which macrame cord to use in your first project? Then have a look at this Ultimate Macrame Cord Guide for Beginners.

 Why Choosing the Right Cord Matters in Macrame?

 The macrame cord is the foundation of every piece.
 Choosing the right cord improves the knot and makes patterns easier to follow, while ensuring your project holds its shape.
-On the other hand, choosing the wrong cord can make knots difficult to tighten, make designs look messy, or even weaken the structure of your project.Â
+On the other hand, choosing the wrong cord can make knots difficult to tighten, make designs look messy, or even weaken your project’s structure.Â

 How Cord Affects Knot Style and Finish?